getsolus/help-center-docs/software/samba/en.md

 - Advertises itself via *Avahi* aka *Apple Bonjour* / *mDNS* / *zeroconf* for macOS compatibility
 - Advertises itself via *wsdd* aka *Web Services Discovery Daemon* for Windows 7+ compatibility
 - Disables sharing of printers via Samba (use IPP via CUPS instead)
-- Allows access only from IPv4 RFC 1918 private and RFC 4291 IPv6 link-local non-routable addresses
+- Allows access only from IPv4 and IPv6 private and link-local (non-internet-routable) addresses

 As of Samba 4.7.x, Solus disables the old, deprecated and insecure original SMB1/CIFS protocol by default.